Backpacking the Gila Wilderness - a 55 Mile Loop

 Just as the sun was setting, I walked into the clearing where the forest service cabin was built.
 It was locked but a large fire pit with plenty of fuel was a boost for morale.
 I assembled camp and filtered water from the nearby stream.
 I had to move fast to keep my filter from freezing as the water quickly froze to the outside of my Nalgene during the filtration process.

 I built up the fire quickly, throwing heavy logs onto it and moving my tent as close as I would dare.
-It was nice to have the flames and it felt good to not have to produce my own body heat for a change.
+It was nice to have the flames and it felt good to not produce my own body heat for a change.

 Just a Little Midnight Fire